bnorm/kotlin-power-assert/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.bnorm.power/kotlin-power-assert-plugin/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.bnorm.power/kotlin-power-assert-plugin)

+> [!IMPORTANT]
+> Starting with Kotlin 2.0.0, this compiler plugin has been replaced with an official Kotlin Power-Assert compiler
+> plugin.
+As such, this compiler plugin is no longer supported, and any usage should be replaced with the official
+> plugin.
+See https://kotl.in/power-assert for more information on build setup.

 Kotlin Compiler Plugin which high-jacks Kotlin assert function calls and transforms them similar to [Groovy's Power Assert feature][groovy-power-assert].
 This plugin uses the IR backend for the Kotlin compiler and supports all